harness/developer-hub/docs/security-testing-orchestration/onboard-sto/set-up-harness-for-sto.md

 </details>

-To set up the build infrastructure, you add a connector to your Kubernetes cluster and install a Harness delegate.
+To set up the build infrastructure, you add a connector to your Kubernetes cluster and then install a Harness delegate.

 <details>
-  <summary>Install the Delegate: Default Workflow</summary>
+  <summary>Install a Kubernetes Delegate: Default Workflow</summary>

 <ol>
 	<li>Click <strong>Account Settings</strong> &gt; <strong>Account Resources</strong> &gt; <strong>Connector</strong>, then <strong>New Connector</strong>.</li>